Total Distance: 22 km

 Return Time: 8 hours

-This trail follows an old road up into the alpine, ending above the Sheep Creek valley.
+This trail follows an old road up into the alpine, ending above the Sheep Creek Valley.
 The road is long but the ascent is gradual and aside from its length is an easy hike.
 Note there is a creek crossing.
-The views along the trail stretch down the Slims River valley all the way to the toe of the Kaskawulsh glacier.
-At the end of the trail, Red Castle Ridge and the Sheep Creek valley are an added reward.
+The views along the trail stretch down the Slims River Valley all the way to the toe of the Kaskawulsh glacier.
+At the end of the trail, the views of Red Castle Ridge and the Upper Sheep Creek Valley are an added reward.

-From Haines Junction, continue north on the Alaska Highway for about 70 km until you cross a bridge and see the Sheep Mountain Visitor Center.
-Immediately after the visitors center, make a left onto Sheep Creek road.
-Follow this gravel road for about 2.5 km until you reach the parking spot.
+From Haines Junction, continue north on the Alaska Highway for about 70 km until you cross a bridge and see the Thachal Dhal (Sheep Mountain) Visitor Center.
+Immediately after the visitor center, make a left onto Sheep Creek Road.
+Follow this gravel road for about 2.5 km until you reach the parking lot and trailhead.

 Walk through the gate at the parking area and head straight (do not take the right turn which has an information plaque for Sheep Creek trail).
 You will be following an old road for most of the trail.
 The road is wide and easy to follow.

 After about 1.5 kms you will reach an open area and about 400 metres later will come to Sheep Creek.
 To cross Sheep Creek, it is best to find a wide, shallow spot and take off your shoes and socks (you can bring light sandals with you to avoid slipping on the rocks and hurting your feet).

 After Sheep Creek, continue along the road for about 1 km until you reach a wooden signpost with 'Plateau' on it.
 On your right there is an information plaque for Bullion Plateau.
 Follow the road to the right as it winds up into the trees.